 CLIP is a low-cost program.
-Most students pay a fee of \$180 for a 15-week semester with 25 hours of instructions per week.
-Students do not use their financial aid while in CLI P. Instead, they save their financial aid for subsequent college coursework.
+Most students pay a fee of \$180 for a 15-week semester with 25 hours of instruction per week.
+Students do not use their financial aid while in CLIP.
+Instead, they save their financial aid for subsequent college coursework.